nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    * 2a1.
 System displays an error message.
 Use case ends.

+**Use case: Lists all rooms**

+**MSS**

+1. User requests to list all the rooms in quarantine facility.
+2. System shows/lists all the rooms in the hotel and also whether it is occupied/ unoccupied.
+Use case ends.

+**Exctensions**
+*  2a.
+System realises that there are no rooms existing.
+    * 2a1.
+System displays an error message.
+Use case ends.

+**Use case: Find empty room**

+**MSS**

+1. User requests to search for an empty room to accommodate patient
+2. System polls the first room from Priority Queue
+3. System shows the empty room with lowest room number
 ### A4.
 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.